Seby Zavala Player Props: White Sox vs. Yankees

-Seby Zavala -- batting .136 with a walk and two RBI in his past 10 games -- will be in action for the Chicago White Sox versus the New York Yankees, with Clarke Schmidt on the hill, on June 6 at 7:05 PM ET.
+Seby Zavala -- with a slugging percentage of .458 in his past 10 games, including two extra-base hits -- will be in action for the Chicago White Sox versus the New York Yankees, with Randy Vasquez on the mound, on June 8 at 7:05 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Tigers.
+In his last game, he hit two homers in his last game (going 2-for-3) against the Yankees.

 Seby Zavala Game Info & Props vs. the Yankees